Nursing, B.S.

 Transfer Credits

 Refer to the Transfer Credits section for specific information on Albertus Magnus College's transfer credit policy.
-For students entering the Nursing program, courses will be reviewed for transferability to meet general education requirements.
+For students entering the Nursing program, coursework will be evaluated for transferability to satisfy general education requirements.

 Accreditation